-Regular keyboard a/A-key Switch colour tables c-key Toggle contour draw d-key Toggle depth cueing f-key Toggle frame lock (also in Time signal window) i-key Toggle "direction" (invert) of color table l-key Toggle use of lighting m/M-key Step through mesh/node drawing options n-key Toggle display of node labels (some node marking must be selected) p-key Toggle information in time signal (pick) window (also in Time Signal Window) q-key Quit or destroy a sub-window - Legend Window and Time Signal Window only (Escape quits the whole program) r-key Reset to startup conditions R-key Reset shading model (to wireframe rendering) s/S-key Cycle through the various surface data draw options t-key Toggle transformation lock x-key Draw axis Escape Quit the program, if pressed in a Geometry Window, or De- stroys a Time Signal Window if pressed there. +/- key Increases/Decreases size of of currently-selected object (see Section 8.4.3) (/) key Changes which susrface inside a window will be affected when the general lock is on but the transform or frame lock is off (see Section 8.1.1) Clipping Controls <-key Toggle front clipping plane >-key Toggle rear clipping plane [/]-key Move front clipping plane in (initially) $+z/-z$ direction respectively {/}-key Move rear clipping plane in (initially) $+z/-z$ direction respectively ,-key Lock/Unlock clipping plane rotation with object rotation (when unlocked, shift-Middle-click rotates clipping planes) key Lock/Unlock clipping planes from each other.
-When active, · noy clipping planes move together
+Regular keyboard a/A-key Switch colour tables c-key Toggle contour draw d-key Toggle depth cueing f-key Toggle frame lock (also in Time signal window) g-key Toggle style of gouraud shading (between texture-mapped and non-texture-mapped) i-key Toggle "direction" (invert) of color table l-key Toggle use of lighting m/M-key Step through mesh/node drawing options n-key Toggle display of node labels (some node marking must be selected) p-key Toggle information in time signal (pick) window (also in Time Signal Window) q-key Quit or destroy a sub-window - Legend Window and Time Signal Window only (Escape quits the whole program) r-key Reset to startup conditions R-key Reset shading model (to wireframe rendering) s/S-key Cycle through the various surface data draw options t-key Toggle transformation lock w-key Write an image to a file.
+This will append a 4-digit number representing a image sequence number to the base filename (before the extension).
+The base filename can be set at start- - time with the -if flag (see Section 4.2), or in the Save Dialog (Section 8.5.2). x-key Draw axis Escape Quit the program, if pressed in a Geometry Window, or Destroys a Time Signal Window if pressed there. +/- key Increases/Decreases size of of currently-selected object (see Section 8.4.3) (/) key Changes which susrface inside a window will be affected when the general lock is on but the transform or frame lock is off (see Section 8.1.1) - Clipping Controls <-key Toggle front clipping plane >-key Toggle rear clipping plane [/]-key Move front clipping plane in (initially) $+z/-z$ direction respectively {/}-key Move rear clipping plane in (initially) $+z/-z$ direction respectively ,-key Lock/Unlock clipping plane rotation with object rotation (when unlocked, shift-Middle-click rotates clipping planes) kev Lock/Unlock clipping planes from each other.
+When active, clipping planes move together

 Table 1: Keyboard controls for Geometry Window in map.
 When control contains both lower and upper cases of a letter, one cycles through a parameter in one direction and the other in the reverse direction.
-Note that when clipping is active, the screen information disappears.